imissr/Structurizer/Bericht.md

 - C4ibterflow mit Structrizer und dem Spring‑Plugin vergleichen

+Vorteile der Verwendung des Component Finder bei groß angelegten Architekturen:

+- Zeit- und Arbeitsersparnis: Automatisierte Erkennung von Komponenten reduziert manuellen Aufwand.

+- Skalierbarkeit und Abdeckung: Auch komplexe Systeme mit vielen Klassen und Modulen können effizient erfasst werden.

+- Konsistenz und Standardisierung: Einheitliche Darstellung und Dokumentation der Architekturkomponenten.

+- Aktualität: Die Architektur bleibt durch automatische Aktualisierungen stets auf dem neuesten Stand.

+### Einschränkungen und Herausforderungen der automatisierten Component-Finder-Nutzung:

+> Die automatische Erkennung funktioniert nur so gut, wie die Regeln, die man vorher eingestellt hat.
+Wenn der Programmcode keine typischen Muster verwendet, kann es passieren, dass der Component Finder wichtige Teile übersieht oder unwichtige Klassen fälschlicherweise als wichtige Komponenten erkennt.

+Damit die Ergebnisse wirklich genau sind, muss man oft die Einstellungen anpassen – zum Beispiel die Namensregeln überarbeiten oder eigene Filter hinzufügen.
+Jede Codebasis ist anders, deshalb gibt es keine Regel, die für alle Projekte perfekt passt.

+> Handling of Custom Frameworks or Dynamic Behavior: dynamic dependency injection that isn’t visible via static analysis, the tool may not detect those components or relationships.

+example

+> Only classes that meet the explicit matching criteria will be captured – so components instantiated via reflection or added at runtime could be missed. if you’re using a framework that the tool doesn’t have a preset strategy for (e.g. a non-Spring IoC framework or Java EE annotations), you’ll need to create custom strategies or manually annotate the code.

+example:
+> Integrations between microservices are a special case: static code analysis might not know that Service A calls Service B’s API unless the code explicitly references it (e.g. via an HTTP client class).
+Often, cross-service usage is configured via URLs or service discovery, which the Component Finder cannot infer.
+Capturing these inter-service relationships may require manually adding relationships or using Structurizr’s annotations (e.g. an annotation in code to denote “uses Service B”) – otherwise, the automated model could omit some external interactions.

+> Level of Detail vs. Noise: Automated scanning can produce an overwhelming level of detail if not carefully scoped.
+Large systems inevitably have many low-level components.
+Bottom line: Auto‑generated diagrams are fantastic, but curation—deciding what to leave out—is what turns them into clear architectural communication instead of an illegible code dump. //// treat only @Service & @Controller as components

+In summary, automated diagramming shines in ensuring up-to-date and exhaustive documentation of a large system with minimal ongoing toil, while manual diagramming gives full control over what story the diagram tells (with the risk of becoming outdated or inconsistent).
+For a large microservice architecture, a purely manual approach is often impractical beyond high-level views, but a purely automated approach might overwhelm without curation.
+This leads to the idea of a hybrid strategy, combining the strengths of both – which we discuss next.
+-> it useful but its need some changes

+sloution :

+> Use Automation for the Baseline, then Refine Manually: Let the Structurizr Component Finder do the heavy lifting by initially populating the model from code.
+This gives you a thorough baseline of containers, components, and their interconnections.
+Next, invest time in manual refinement: add any missing context (descriptions, external dependencies, etc.) and remove or de-emphasize extraneous details.
+For instance, after using the Spring finder, you might attach meaningful descriptions to each component (since the code annotations won’t supply descriptions)​ codecentric.de.
+You might also decide to hide certain utility components that aren’t architecturally significant.
+The automated output should be the starting point, not the final product – review and adjust it so the diagrams communicate effectively.
+In practice, teams often iterate: generate, review, and tweak the model (maybe adjusting finder rules or post-processing the model) until the diagrams align with what architects want to convey.

+> Know When to Rely on Automation vs. Manual Effort: Not every aspect of the architecture needs to be generated from code.
+Assess the parts of your system that change frequently and are tedious to document manually. nternal component structures of dozens of services fit this description (they evolve with code, and manual updates would be onerous), so automate those
+.
+On the other hand, high-level relationships and conceptual views might be better crafted manually.

+example :
+For example, defining the set of software systems and high-level containers in your enterprise, or illustrating an abstract data flow, could be done manually since they benefit from human design and don’t change as often

+>Hybrid Modeling Approach:
+mbrace a hybrid approach where automated and manual modeling co-exist.
+You might automatically generate each microservice’s component list, but still manually define the interactions between microservices.
+For instance, use Component Finder inside each container to find its components, but manually add the relationships between Containers (since you know service A calls service B’s API, even if that isn’t obvious via code)

+- Structurizer suggests to have a separate workspace.dsl file per software system which extends from the overall landscape workspace defintion.

+## make the C4 diagrams “self‑updating” whenever a new Spring @Controller (or @RestController) is introduced  ?

+yes : The combination of Structurizr DSL + Component Finder + CI pipeline will automatically rescan the freshly–compiled classes, detect the new controller via the SpringRestControllerComponentFinderStrategy, and push an updated workspace to Structurizr Cloud/Lite.

+Compilation before scan – the CLI must run after the microservice is built; otherwise new classes aren’t on the classpath and won’t be found.

+Naming & annotations drive discovery – if your team occasionally forgets the Spring annotation or uses something custom (e.g., @GraphQLController), you’ll either need an extra custom finder strategy or ask devs to add a Structurizr annotation (e.g., @Component) themselves.

 ## Fazit

 Der **Structurizr Component Finder** ist ein nützliches Tool zur teilautomatisierten Erstellung von C4-Komponentenmodellen aus Java-Code.
 Dank vielfältiger Strategien wie Annotation-, Regex- und Vererbungs-Matching lassen sich relevante Klassen effizient identifizieren.
 Für große und komplexe Projekte ist dennoch eine manuelle Ergänzung empfehlenswert.